 The Performance Test Program maintains test plan examples to assist companies and test consultants in meeting the requirements of Minnesota rules when designing a test plan.
 These sample performance test plans are designed to meet the minimum requirements of Minn.
 R. 7017.2030.
-Note that your test plan is subject to the review and written approval of the Minnesota Pollution Control Agency (MPCA).
+Your test plan is subject to the review and written approval of the Minnesota Pollution Control Agency (MPCA).
 The written approval may contain clarifications or modifications to the test plan as submitted.
-Example Test Plan formats are available for the categories listed below:

 Note: All text in italics are suggestions and comments for the test plan writer.
 Its purpose is to assist in drafting a complete test plan.

 - Waste combustor